lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

 patch: A quadrilateral sub-region of a tract, of a size that fits easily into memory on desktop computers.

-The butler (documentation) is an LSST Science Pipelines software package to fetch LSST data without having to know its location or format.
+The butler (`butler documentation <https://pipelines.lsst.io/modules/lsst.daf.butler/index.html>`_) is an LSST Science Pipelines software package to fetch LSST data without having to know its location or format.
 The butler can also be used to explore and discover what data exists.
 Other tutorials demonstrate the full butler functionality.

 6.1.
-Define Butler configuration and collection
+Define a butler configuration and collection

 .. code-block::

-    config = 'dp02'
-    collection = '2.2i/runs/DP0.2'
-    butler = dafButler.Butler(config, collections=collection)
+    butler = dafButler.Butler('dp02', collections='2.2i/runs/DP0.2')

 6.2.
 Define the coordinates of a known galaxy cluster in the DC2.